Below are some helpful tips and reminders for navigating the new CLP Community Engagement Network Team in the BTAA Teams environment.

 Select "Manage Access"

-In the Manage Access window, copy the link listed under "Links"
+In the Manage Access window, copy the relevant link under "Links"

 Share that link as needed with folks outside your group